michaelsanford/bittray/docs/using.md

 ---
 layout: page
-title: Running It
+title: Using It
-permalink: /bittray/
+permalink: /using/
 order: 2
 ---